 I’m more inclined to get the more wearable and casual kimona which originated from the Visayas.
 The kimona, like the Mestiza and the Maria Clara got its origin from our national costume, the baro’t saya.
 The kimona is paired with patadyong, a wrap-around used as a skirt.
 And patadyong comes from Western Visayas, where I come from.

-Hablon, as a method of fabric production, can be traced back in Miag-ao since the late 18th century.
+Hablon, as a method of fabric production, can be traced back to Miag-ao since the late 18th century.
 To this day, it is still being practiced by local weavers.

 I had been lucky to watch this process at Camiña Balay na Bato in Iloilo.
 I saw this lady take her seat and began weaving.
 I had to ask permission to video her: